Harvard-ATG/pyraf-docker/README.md

 $ docker push harvardat/pyraf
 ```

-To run the image, follow the
+To run `pyraf` and use X apps, follow the instructions below.

 ## X Window System